| In Book I of the Aeneid, Aeneas is presented as a new kind

 either Gilgamesh or Odysseus.
 In what ways are they similar?
 How are they different.
 So

 what?
-Support your ideas with specific examples from the two stories you choose to write
+Support your ideas with plenty of specific examples from the two stories you choose to write

 about. |